Nerzal/goflux/readme.md

 This will generate a basic folder structure.

 To create all files needed for a backend deployment do
 > goflux backend --component myService --namespace myNamespace

+### The following commands work without goflux init

+**Create a Service File**
+> goflux service --component myService --namespace myNamespace

+**Create a Namespace File**
+> goflux namespace --namespace myNamespace